nasa/instructions/docs/INSTRUCTIONS.md

 To ensure mandatory policies are followed, NASA org members are not given the full admin rights you might be used to on your personal github.com accounts.
 However, by using teams, team owners, collaborators, and outside collaborators roles we can make the experience pretty quick and easy.

 #### Org Owners
-We currently have three active owners in the org:
+We currently have six active owners in the org:

 Drake Gordon : github username = drakegordon1